 For further information: accommodation

-Sapienza organises an Erasmus Welcome Day for students coming in the second semester.
-During the Welcome Day, students receive useful information about academic and university life at Sapienza.
+Sapienza organises an International Student Welcome Week for international students coming in September.
+During the Welcome Week, students receive useful information about academic and university life at Sapienza.
 It's also a great opportunity to meet with our Erasmus Coordinator, Prof. Luciano Saso, Erasmus staff and members of the Erasmus Student Network (ESN).